Fritz Kolbe: Early life

 Kolbe was born on 25 September 1900 in Berlin to middle-class parents.
 His father was a saddle maker.
 Throughout his childhood he was influenced by his father's guidance to be courageous and "always do what he thought right" and the Wandervogel movement, which beginning in 1914 also helped to develop his principled conduct and integrity.
 Activities with the group of fellow middle-class people allowed him to get away from his family, enjoy nature, and engage in sports.

 Kolbe was conscripted into the German army as a civilian worker in October 1917.
 He was assigned to a telegraph unit and then an engineer battalion between August 1918 and the end of the year.
 After the war he rejoined the Wandervogel movement.
 The post-World War I period saw the formation of up to 2,000 youth groups and organizations.
 These were generally opposed to the government and society of the Weimar Republic; many were subsequently absorbed into the Hitler Youth, but the Wandervogel remained anti-Nazi.

 Education and early career

-Beginning in 1919, while working at the German State Railways as an apprentice, Kolbe completed his high school education and began his four-year economics education at the University of Berlin.
+Beginning in 1919, while working at the German State Railways as an apprentice, Kolbe finished school and began studying economics at the University of Berlin.
 He became the youngest stationmaster for the railway after he passed a civil service exam in 1922.
-Interested in traveling outside of Germany, Kolbe took the foreign service examinations in 1925 and passed.
+Interested in traveling outside of Germany, Kolbe passed the foreign service examinations in 1925.